 Program Goals and Outcomes

-Learn more about Pitt's Nutrition program goals and outcomes.
+Learn more about our program standards through Pitt Nutrition's goals and outcomes.

 Interested in learning more?

-Chat Live with Program Director Deborah Hutcheson on Skype the first Friday of every month from 1:30 pm - 2:00 pm!
+Chat Live with Program Director Deborah Hutcheson on Skype the first Friday of every month from 1:30 - 2:00 pm!
 Join Skype Meeting. - COMING SOON